Fudmottin/ShiftVMul/README.md

-# Comparing Right Shift By One Vs Multiplication By Two
+# Comparing Left Shift By One Vs Multiplication By Two

 A best effort empirical comparison of using left shift verses multiplication by two.